Sergey111991KV/thirdServer/README.md

 # The News Server

-This is my third attempt to write a server)
+It is news web server.
+The project for MetaLamp company.
-I used ReaderT design pattern.
+I used ReaderT design pattern, postgres-simple for connection Database and WAI for HTTP connection.

-## Configuration.
-All configuration are in the src/Config.hs and you need to write in your customization or if need I can rewrite project with change "server.config":

-            log configuration ( logFile - where to write?, logLevelForFile - recording level(Debug, Warning ,Error), logConsole  - is write to console?
 ## Start server

-All you need:
+For start you need:

-            create file "server.config" (like file from folder templates)
+1. Create file "server.config" (like file from folder templates)

-Replaced:
+2. Replaced:

-            "port" with your port
+            "port" with your port for HTTP;
-            "postgres" - with your postgres option Take command:
+            "postgres" - with your postgres option (attempt: host, port database connecttion, login and password), it is documentation link postgres-simple  - http://hackage.haskell.org/package/postgresql-simple-0.6.4/docs/Database-PostgreSQL-Simple.html;
+            "logConfig" - with your level config (Debug, Warning ,Error);

+3. Take command:

             stack ghci